ckoerber/mercury-numerical/phys-today/mercury-numerical.md

 Even after the course we had some interesting discussions on the theories of relativity with the students pushing us the limits of our own knowledge.
 Due to this and the positive feedback we received, we decided to offer a second, refined installation of the course in 2017 with similar results.

-Now we would like to make the course publicly available in our paper [cite!].
+Now we would like to make the course publicly available in [our paper](https://arxiv.org/abs/1803.01678).
 The course at the science academy lasted for only one day which was a tight schedule.
 In our paper we provide additional material on analyzing numerical errors and extrapolating the perihelion motion to physical values.
 This should allow for a longer more in-depth project for interested student.